yabellini/SitioAcademico/content/en/post/PackagingTutorials.md

 ---

-On May 12 the challange #30díasdegráficos (30 day of plots) with R, started.
+On May 12, #30díasdegráficos (30 days of plots) with R, started.
 This is an initiative of the Spanish-speaking community of R to remember Florence Nightingale and learn about data visualization.

 The challenge: create and share a graphic a day.
 More info on how to participate [here](https://github.com/cienciadedatos/datos-de-miercoles/blob/master/30-dias-de-graficos-2020.md)